donkirkby/chess-kit/docs/rules.md

 Place all the chess pieces except the pawns beside the board.
 Put the pawns away, you won't need them.

-From the deck of cards, use one card to represent each piece, as shown in appendix A. You don't need the pawn cards, so you should end up with 16 cards.
+Use the custom deck of chess cards, or see appendix A for how to use a deck of standard playing cards.
+Use one card to represent each piece, but you don't need the pawn cards, so you should end up with 16 cards.

 Put the rest of the cards away, you won't need them.
 Then shuffle the cards and place them next to the board.
 Draw one card at a time, placing the matching piece on the board.
-Starting at a1 through h1, then a2 through h2, all the way to h8.
-The table in appendix A shows how big a gap to leave before each piece.
+Start at a1 through h1, then wrap around to a2 through h2, all the way to h8.
+The pips in the centre of the chess cards or the table in appendix A show how big a gap to leave before each piece.
 That is, how many empty squares to leave before placing each piece.
-If you have the custom chess cards, the pips in the centre show the gap size.

 Here's an example with all the cards laid out in the order they were drawn, from the white bishop to the white queen.
 Check to make sure you agree with where the